katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ### Written

+**Question 1:** How does NEON address ‘dark data’ (Chapter 1)?

-**Question 1:** How might or does the NEON project intersect with your current research or future career goals? *(1 paragraph)*
+**Question 2:** How might or does the NEON project intersect with your current research or future career goals? *(1 paragraph)*
 </div>

 <div id="ds-challenge" markdown="1">
-**Question 2:**
+**Question 3:**
-Use the map in week 2:Intro to NEON to answer the following questions.
+Use the map in **Chapter 2:Intro to NEON** to answer the following questions.
 Consider the research question that you may explore as your final semester project or a current project that you are working on and answer each of the following questions:

 * Are there NEON field sites that are in study regions of interest to you?
 * What domains are the sites located in?